640 South State StreetDover, Delaware 19901

-Call the local water department and/or the health department to find out about fluoride in your local drinking water.
+Call the local water department or the health department to find out about fluoride in your local drinking water.
 If your water is fluoridated, you won't need a fluoride supplement.

-Children are especially vulnerable to dental fluorosis as their developing teeth are more sensitive to higher fluoride levels.
+Children are most at risk for dental fluorosis.
+This is because developing teeth are more sensitive to fluoride.
 Dental fluorosis is not a disease, but rather how the teeth appear.
-The American Dental Association defines mild enamel fluorosis as barely noticeable, faint, white lines or streaks on tooth enamel.
-The discoloration does not affect the teeth's health or function.
+The American Dental Association defines mild fluorosis as barely noticeable, faint, white lines or streaks on tooth enamel.
+The does not affect the health or function of the teeth.
 Fluorosis only occurs in developing teeth, not those that have already erupted.
-Consult a pediatric dentist or other oral health care professional if you notice changes in the condition of your child's teeth.
+See a dentist or other oral healthcare provider if you see changes in your child's teeth.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.